syncfusion-content/xamarin-docs/Xamarin/Chat/Suggestions.md

 ### Change the orientation of suggestions

-suggestion list orientation can be changed by setting [ChatSuggestions.Orientation](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.ChatSuggestions~Orientation.html)
+You can choose to show the suggestion items in horizontal or vertical orientation using the [ChatSuggestions.Orientation](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.ChatSuggestions~Orientation.html) property.

-To change suggestion `ChatSuggestions.Orientation`, follow the code example:
+To change suggestion `ChatSuggestions.Orientation`, refer the below code example:

 {% tabs %}
 {% highlight xaml %}